JM-Monteiro/antaeus/README.md

 I stumbled upon the `kotlin.concurrent.schedule` which allowed me to exactly what I wanted...
 Except modifying a timer's period between triggers.
 After searching and thinking for I while, I realized that I could simply create a schedule, and after it triggers, delete it and create a new one with a different time delay.
-That was exactly what I did in the `billProcessingTrigger()` function which calls the batch processing function, deletes and creates a new schedule.
+That was exactly what I did in the `billProcessingTrigger()` function, which calls the batch processing function, deletes the current schedule and creates a new schedule.
 The logic to calculate the time until the next month is in the `getTimeTilNextMinute()`.

-When I verified that this scheme produced the desired effects (by trying with a delay of 15 seconds instead of several days), I realized that I could do a similar thing for the network error in the billing process.
+Once I verified that this schedule scheme produced the desired effects, I realized that I could do a similar thing for the network error in the billing process.
 So, I wrote additional logic to retry the process after an hour for a given invoice if the error thrown is the network error.
 It retries for a maximum of 3 times.